developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Fullscreen
 EHS can be made to run in full-screen mode by setting the value of this tag to 1.
 Default is 0.
-Applies only to EHS; apps launched from within EHS will behave as individually designed.
-Will not prevent access to the Android Status/Notification Bar on some devices.
+Applies only to EHS; apps launched from within EHS behave as individually designed.
+Does not prevent access to the Android Status/Notification Bar on some devices.
 See [Disable Status Bar Settings](#disablestatusbarsettings) to prevent user access to this feature in EHS.

 <img alt="" style="height:350px" src="fullscreen.png"/>